tldr-pages/tldr/pages/common/rga.md

 `rga --rga-adapters={{adapter1,adapter2}} {{regular_expression}}`

-- Use more accurate but slower matching by mime type:
+- Search for a pattern using the mime type instead of the file extension (slower):

 `rga --rga-accurate {{regular_expression}}`